• Skip to main content

 Here at Florida Travel With Kids, we love all types of animals, so make sure also to check out the best places to see manatees in Florida.

-Sea turtles (superfamily Chelonioidea) are reptiles of the order of Testudines.
-Sea turtles are primarily found in coral reefs but can be found in all oceans except where it’s too cold.
-Some species even travel between oceans.
+Sea turtles (superfamily Chelonioidea) are reptiles of the order Testudines.
+Sea turtles are primarily found in coral reefs but can be found in all oceans except where it’s too cold – some species even travel between oceans!

 If you’re going to drive around looking for sea turtles, you’ll need to rent a car!
 If you decide to rent a car during your Florida vacation, I recommend renting a car from Discount USA Car Rental.